Logo

 The year 1627 significantly pre-dating the building of Elm Grove in 1721, one could be forgiven for assuming the panels were brought here from "old" Ballyseedy, now a ruin at the west end of Ballyseedy Wood.
 However, despite their primitive style of carving the concensus of opinion is that they are of more recent date, perhaps made to add interest and give the appearance of age to the library.
 The panel on the right probably commemorates the marriage of John Blennerhassett of Ballycarty & Ballyseedy (b.c1595 d.1676) with Martha Lynn (b.c1595/1600) who married "about 1630", but there is a difficulty with this attribution.

 Martha was the daughter of George Lynne of Southwick Hall, Northamptonshire and his wife Isabella Forrest, daughter of Sir Myles Forrest of Morburn, Huntingdonshire.
-The arms of the Lynn (Lynne, Lyn) family are a single lion rampant (upright), described "gules, a demi lion rampant argent within a bordure sable bezantee”, but these arms are not used here.
-Instead the panel displays a shield bearing the arms of Blennerhassett impaling three lions passant (walking) - most probably three lions passant guardant, the arms of England.
+The arms of the Lynn (Lynne, Lyn) family are a single lion rampant (upright), described "Gules, a demi lion rampant Argent within a bordure Sable bezantee”, but the Lynn arms are not those used here.
+Instead the panel displays a shield bearing the arms of Blennerhassett impaling three lions passant (walking) - most probably (although not clear) this is three lions passant guardant (walking, facing viewer), the royal arms of England.

 Use of the arms of England by an individual is not valid and officially such use was and is prohibited by the College of Arms.
 However, Martha Lynne was 10th in descent from King Edward III of England, through the families of Plantagenet, le Despencer, Beauchamp, Nevill, Throckmorton, and Lynn.
 Because of this every living bearer of the name Blennerhassett has a royal descent, a source of pride for the Blennerhassett family then and now, and it appears the person who commissioned the panel wished to show this pride publically, by representing the marriage to Martha Lynn by the arms of England.